tas09009/thredup-scraper-api/archive/additional_notes.md

 	- Ex: size 00 and 0 for top but 2 for bottoms.
 But website cannot differentiate
 - data may need to be cleaned up prior to putting into database?
 	- links will need to be made beforehand
----

-- item picture - high resolution only
-- website link
-	- very difficult to pull, none of the links would appear.
-Realized that the search results display in order of "Recently Discounted" with no account login.
-As opposed to how I was searching "Newest First" with account logged in
-		- wow it's not even how it's sorted.
-It's the fact that there is no account logged in.
-Then it works??
-		- Organized by **Newest First** which makes re-running code much easier, can update the database by webscarpping until first item is found already in the database
-- price - of course
-- size - including petite site will already be filtered for petite items
-- All item details
-    - Description: dictionary with 6 to 8 keywords.
-These are values only.
-Need keys from search results link (left column).
-All values match a key to the columns on the left
-    - Pull all keys from the columns first, then match their values based on the item description

-# Python Script